Components

 Components are reusable widgets you create to meet the specific needs of your app.
 This approach ensures consistency, saves time, and simplifies maintenance across your project.

-Creating a component from scratch
+Creating a Component from Scratch

 To create a component from scratch, click the Add Button in the Page Selector or Widget Tree tab.
 Then choose New Component.

-Convert into a component
+Convert into a Component

 If you have already built a complex widget in your page, you can convert that entire widget into a component and reuse it throughout your app.